timmywil/minimal/README.md

 ###minimal.merge( one, two ) & .merge( two ) & minimal.extend( one, two )

-`merge` has a sister called `extend` and instead of both functions doing only slightly different things for both arrays and objects, merge and extend do exactly the same thing but merge is for arrays (or minimal objects because they contain a .length proerty) and `extend` is for objects.
+`merge` has a sister named `extend` and instead of both functions doing only slightly different things for both arrays and objects, merge and extend do exactly the same thing but merge is for arrays (or minimal objects because they contain a .length property) and `extend` is for objects.

 	minimal.merge([], [1, 2, 3, 4, 5]) ==> [1, 2, 3, 4, 5]
 	minimal.merge([1, 2], [3, 4])      ==> [3, 4] // Notice 1 and 2 were overwritten because they were at the same indices.